nitishspatkar/nitishspatkar.github.io/README.md

 <br>
 *   Teaching Requirements Engineering at bachelor's level (substitute).
 *   Managing several projects with our industry partners.
-*   Working as a teach coach for 1st and 2nd semester student project and guiding students through the RUP process
+*   Working as a team coach for 1st and 2nd semester student project and guiding students through the RUP process
 *   Working as an Agile coach for 3rd and 4th semester student projects and guiding students through the agile process
 *   Supervising 5th and 6th semester (i.e., bachelor thesis) student projects and guiding students through the whole process of problem identification and proposing, and validating a solution.
 *   Preparing project proposals to acquire funding.